darius/sketchbook/sturm/README.md

 TODO: example apps to see what's missing
   X Games like tictactoe
-  * Why are some examples showing the cursor and others not?
+  X Why are some examples showing the cursor and others not?
+Ah, missing flush().
   * pager
   * text editor
   * realtime game